akka/akka/docs/src/main/paradox/scala/http/common/json-support.md

 This is how you enable automatic support for (un)marshalling from and to JSON with [spray-json](https://github.com/spray/spray-json):

- 1. Add a library dependency onto `"com.typesafe.akka" %% "akka-http-spray-json-experimental" % "@version@"`.
+ 1. Add a library dependency onto `"com.typesafe.akka" %% "akka-http-spray-json-experimental" % "@version@"`. <!-- FIXME: use preprocessing -->
  2. `import akka.http.scaladsl.marshallers.sprayjson.SprayJsonSupport._` or mix in the `akka.http.scaladsl.marshallers.sprayjson.SprayJsonSupport` trait.
  3. Provide a `RootJsonFormat[T]` for your type and bring it into scope.